haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 In this case we are providing the known crystal structure of the complex as reference.

 **_Note_**: For making best use of the available CPU resources it is recommended to adapt the sampling parameter to be a multiple of the number of available cores when running in local mode.
-For this reason, for the ASEAN HPC school the sampling is set to be a multiple of 48.
+For this reason, for the ASM HPC/AI school the sampling is set to be a multiple of 48.

 **_Note_**: In case no reference is available (the usual scenario), the best ranked model is used as reference for each stage.
 Including `caprieval` at the various stages even when no reference is provided is useful to get the rankings and scores and visualise the results (see Analysis section below).